Newspaper-Advertisement-Analyzer/server/README.md

 4. **Frontend Communication:** Serves as the backend for the frontend application, facilitating the exchange of data and results.

-5. **[Other Features]:** Mention any additional features or functionalities specific to your server component.

 ## Technologies Used